hookedjs/eusy/README.md

 - Upgrade babel-preset-expo when it gets fixed.
 Might bring HMR to web without need for customization.
 - SSR: I've Tried Razzle and doing custom, but it's really hard.
 Also, limited gains since bundle is currently 104kb brotli zipped.
-- Code Splitting - I've tried but they all seem to break HMR and/or Typesafety, so we don't use them.
+- Code Splitting - I've tried but they all seem to break HMR, Typesafety and/or SSR, so we don't use them.
 Tried React.Lazy, @loadable/component, react-loadable

 ## Decisions: